Pelican Island National Wildlife Refuge

 - Educational Programs

-The refuge offers opportunities to learn about wildlife conservation and its historical significance:- Self-guided tours and interpretive trails feature informative signage about local wildlife and habitats.
+The refuge offers opportunities to learn about wildlife conservation and its historical significance:- Self-guided trails and interpretive displays explain local habitats, birdlife, and the refuge’s role in American conservation history.

 - Picnicking